 Our itinerary included five countries: Czech Republic, Poland, Hungary, Slovenia and Croatia.
 We also spent two nights on a night train: Prague to Krakow and Krakow to Krakow to Budapest.
 Of course, we also built in time for several smaller cities and a visit to Auschwitz.

 The best part about this trip?
-Every single place we went was a first visit for both of us!
+Every single place we went to was the first visit for both of us!

 Packing for Eastern Europe

 We both packed in the LL Bean Continental Rucksack, which are 2,000 cubic inches or 33 liters.
 Be sure to use packing cubes to make best use of the space.
 We each packed enough clothes for four days plus a fifth day on our bodies.
 Additionally, Grant carried the camera and electronics, while I carried the toiletries.